nextflow-io/nextflow/CONTRIBUTING.md

 When submitting a contribution, you will be required to sign a [Developer Certificate of Origin (DCO)](https://developercertificate.org/) to certify that you are the author of the source code or otherwise you have the right to submit it to the project.

-Contributor signatures are provided by adding a `Signed-off-by` line to the commit message as shown below, or by using the `-S` option for the [git commit command](https://help.github.com/articles/signing-commits/).
+Contributor signatures are provided by adding a `Signed-off-by` line to the commit message as shown below, or by using the `-s` option for the [git commit command](https://help.github.com/articles/signing-commits/).

 ```
 This is my commit message